-For further context, Idaho was the fastest growing state from 2019-2020, which is still the case when the three fastest growing counties within the state are removed, (namely Ada, Canyon, and Kootenai).
-Considering the data over a longer period of time smooths out some of the recent, COVID-related changes.
+For further context, Idaho was the fastest growing state from 2019 - 2020, which is still the case when the three fastest growing counties within the state are removed, (namely Ada, Canyon, and Kootenai).
+Less these areas, Idaho would have tied with Florida as the fourth fastest growing state from 2019 - 2020.
+Considering the data over a longer period of time smooths out some of the recent, COVID-related, changes.
 Between 2010 and 2019, Idaho's 14.9% growth by population percentage ranked seventh, behind Nevada and ahead of Arizona.
 After removing the three key counties, the rest of Idaho grew at the rate of 8.6%, which would rank 19th, behind Tennessee and ahead of Virginia.
-In short, even after subtracting the high-growth urban areas, Idaho is still among the top third of states in terms of growth rates.
+In short, even after subtracting the high-growth urban areas Idaho is still among the top third of states in terms of growth rates.
 Perhaps more significantly, COVID pushed Idaho's growth to a different level than previous years.